There are moments when you can literally feel the sacrifice of obeying God.

 My heart was aching at the thoughts running through my head.

 The sacrifice was so. very. real.

 The sacrifice was staring me in the face and causing me to tremble inside.

-This is what it feels like to love.
+This is what it feels like to love, obeying God in everything.

-This is what it feels like to give up everything.
+This is what it feels like to give up our normal.

 This is what it feels like to give my life away piece by piece.